 The Reveler Conservation Area trails are well-groomed, but not marked, and there is no signage.
 Without realizing it, I found myself walking in circles on the trails and having to retrace my steps, looking for the way out (I made it out eventually, don’t worry).

-Still, I really enjoyed my hike and I plan to come back this summer or fall, when the trees have some leaves and the landscape looks a bit less barren.
+Still, I really enjoyed my hike and I plan to come back this summer or this fall, when the trees have some leaves and the landscape looks a bit less barren.
 In the meantime, I will pursue my goal of visiting all the conservation areas in the region!